eviews-support/py2eviews/README.rst

-pyeviews: EViews & Python
+py2eviews: EViews & Python
 ==========================

-The purpose of the **pyeviews** package is to make it easier for `EViews <http://www.eviews.com>`_ and Python to talk to each other, so Python programmers can use the econometric engine of EViews directly from Python.
+The purpose of the **py2eviews** package is to make it easier for `EViews <http://www.eviews.com>`_ and Python to talk to each other, so Python programmers can use the econometric engine of EViews directly from Python.
 This package uses COM to transfer data between Python and EViews.
 (For more information on COM and EViews, take a look at our `whitepaper on the subject <http://www.eviews.com/download/whitepapers/EViews_COM_Automation.pdf>`_.)

 Here's a simple example going from Python to EViews.
 We're going to use the popular Chow-Lin interpolation routine in EViews using data created in Python.
 Chow-Lin interpolation is a regression-based technique to transform low-frequency data (in our example, annual) into higher-frequency data (in our example, quarterly).
 It has the ability to use a higher-frequency series as a pattern for the interpolated series to follow.
 The quarterly interpolated series is chosen to match the annual benchmark series in one of four ways: first (the first quarter value of the interpolated series matches the annual series), last (same, but for the fourth quarter value), sum (the sum of the first through fourth quarters matches the annual series), and average (the average of the first through fourth quarters matches the annual series).

 We're going to create two series in Python using the time series functionality of the **pandas** package, transfer it to EViews, perform Chow-Lin interpolation on our series, and bring it back into Python.
 The data are taken from [BLO2001]_ in an example originally meant for Denton interpolation.

-*   Install the **pyeviews** package using your method of choice.
-For example, head over to the **pyeviews** `package <https://pypi.python.org/pypi/pyeviews>`_ at the `Python Package Index <https://pypi.python.org/pypi>`_ and at a Windows command prompt:
+*   Install the **py2eviews** package using your method of choice.
+For example, head over to the **py2eviews** `package <https://pypi.python.org/pypi/py2eviews>`_ at the `Python Package Index <https://pypi.python.org/pypi>`_ and at a Windows command prompt:

 ::

-    $ pip install pyeviews
+    $ pip install py2eviews

 Or, download the package, navigate to your installation directory, and use: